Your Library Card

 Anyone in good standing with the library and over the age of 16 may obtain a library card.
 Children may obtain a library card when they can write their name.
 Parents or guardians are responsible for all materials checked out on cards of children under the age of 16.
-So that the child’s card can be linked to the responsible party, the parent or guardian must come to the library and obtain a card before the child can obtain one.
+So that the child’s card can be linked to the responsible party, the parent or guardian must have a library card before the child can obtain one.
 There is no charge for the first library card issued to a patron.
-The first circulation is limited to 2 items.

 How to Get Your Card

 Patrons must complete an application for a library card and show proof of identification and address (driver’s license, passport or visa with correct address; bank statement, utility bill with correct address).
-If patron can not give proof of address, the library card will be mailed and no items may be circulated until the card is received.
+Patrons may take an application home to fill out and then bring it back with the proof of identification and address.

-All library materials may be borrowed for 2 weeks.
-Borrowing limits vary according to patron type and collection.
-MCPL may limit the number of new fiction and other small collections that a patron may check out and reserves the right to set temporary circulation limits on items in high demand for school assignments.
+Books and audiobooks are borrowed for a period of 3 weeks.
+DVDs are borrowed for 2 weeks.
+MCPL may limit the number of high-demand items that a patron may check out at one time.
 No reference materials may be removed from the library.
-The most current issues of magazines and newspapers may not be circulated.
+The most current issues of magazines and newspapers may be read on premises, but may not be checked out.
 Patrons may not clip items from either of these publications.
-No materials may be borrowed by anyone with unpaid fines exceeding $10.00 or in excess of 2 months overdue.

 Holds may be placed on most materials.
 There is no charge for holds.
-Patrons may place holds themselves at the on-line catalog at the library or by using the internet at home and accessing the library catalog at http://yourmiddlesexlibrary.org using their library card barcode and the PIN in their record or by asking staff to place holds on their behalf.
+Patrons may place holds themselves on the online catalog at https://mcpl.evergreenva.org/eg/opac/home using their library card barcode and the PIN in their record or by asking staff to place holds on their behalf.